Sensirion/python-i2c-sdp/docs/index.rst

 Sensirion SDP I²C Python Driver
 ===============================

-This package contains the driver for Sensirion I²C SDP sensor.
+This package contains the driver for Sensirion I²C SDP3x and SDP8xx sensors.
 It provides a hardware-independent interface which works with various I²C transceivers.